New York City

 Getting Around

 The subway is the lifeblood of the city.
-Forget trying to drive.
-The best way to pay now is with OMNY, a contactless payment system where you just tap your credit/debit card or phone at the turnstile.
+The best way to pay is with OMNY, a contactless payment system where you just tap your credit/debit card or phone at the turnstile.
 A single ride costs $3, effective August 2025.
 The system runs 24/7, but service can be sparse late at night.
-The OMNY system automatically caps your weekly fares at $36 for unlimited rides in a Monday-Sunday period.
+The OMNY system automatically caps your weekly fares at $35 for unlimited rides in a Monday-Sunday period.
 Above ground, the city is incredibly walkable, especially in Manhattan with its grid system.
 When walking becomes too much, the bus system, which uses the same OMNY payment, is a solid alternative.
 Citi Bike, the bike-sharing system, is also a great way to see the city, especially for cruising through Central Park or along the waterfront.
+A taxi ride is still a viable option in a pinch but usually not the best choice compared to the other options we just mentioned.

 Safety

 New York is generally a safe city for tourists, especially in the areas you'll likely be visiting.
-Overall major crimes in the subway system dropped by 3.2% in the first half of 2025 compared to 2024, and by almost 10% compared to pre-pandemic levels in 2019.
+2025 marked the safest year ever for gun violence in the city's recorded history.
+The subway system also recorded its safest year since 2009 (excluding the pandemic), with major crime declining by 4% and shooting incidents dropping by over 60%.
+Traffic safety also saw historic gains, with the fewest fatalities ever recorded (down 19%).
 However, the sheer number of people means petty crime like pickpocketing is a risk, so keep your wits about you in crowded places like Times Square and on the subway.
-In terms of more serious crimes, recent data indicates a positive trend in gun violence, with the first five months of 2025 reporting record low shootings and murders compared to historical figures.
-However, violent crime, particularly felony assaults, showed an increase in 2024, standing above pre-pandemic levels.
-While serious crimes against tourists are relatively rare, incidents, such as a shooting in Times Square in August 2025, underscore that even prominent tourist areas are not entirely immune.
+Despite historic lows in violent crime, youth violence has seen a rise as a percentage of overall crime.
 Regarding terrorism, New York City remains a significant global target, and authorities maintain a high level of vigilance with sophisticated counterterrorism programs.
 Tourists should remain aware of their surroundings and report suspicious activity.
 Beyond direct criminal threats, be prepared for nuisance encounters.
 Aggressive panhandling can be common, especially near transit hubs.
 In high-traffic tourist areas like Times Square and Central Park, you may encounter "fake monks" trying to give you a "free" bracelet and then demand a large "donation," or "CD guys" trying to hand you a music CD and then aggressively solicit money.
 Costumed characters in Times Square often demand tips if you take their photo.
 Never hand your phone to a stranger, especially if they offer to take your photo or process a payment via Venmo/Zelle.
 Also, avoid anyone offering "Uber" or "taxi" services outside official airport taxi lines or the app itself, as these are often unregulated and overpriced scams.
 Despite these points, the NYPD maintains a substantial presence in tourist-heavy locations, aiming to ensure public safety.

 Dealbreakers